 Bonuses are typically distributed in January and February, so employees are more likely to leave, opening up roles.
 Banks undergo strategic planning and budget approval early in the year.

-In investment banking, hiring accelerates after earnings season (mid-January to March) and during fall recruiting to meet year-end project demands.
+In investment banking, employment accelerates after earnings season (mid-January to March) and during fall recruiting to meet year-end project demands.

-Avoid: July and August, when many senior staff are on vacation, slowing down the hiring process.
+Avoid: July and August, when many senior staff are on vacation, slowing down the process.

 3. Education